sakshi300699/HackNSolve/README.md

 **Inspiration** - These pandemic times have taught us the importance of a remote healthcare system.
 Additionally rural areas currently do not have access to good healthcare systems.
 This has motivated us to build MedForHer.

 ## Features
-* <b>Breast Cancer Detection tool :</b> Detects the presence of Metastatic Tissue and Invasive Ductal Carcinoma using two AI Models
+* <b>Breast Cancer Detection tool :</b> Detects the presence of Metastatic Tissue and Invasive Ductal Carcinoma using two AI Models.
+* <b>Predict Cervical Cancer</b> and preliminary test results according to user’s demographic information, habits, and historic medical records

 ## Technology Stack